 At the beginning, I catalogued perhaps nine items a week, and now we have can have as many as 300 items a week that are not normal to a democracy.
 These include the breaking of norms, doing away with rights of certain communities, disappearance of press conferences and many other types of actions that are well documented by scholars to gradually erode democracy.
 Keeping up with the news and curating the list as well as creating the podcast requires about 40-45 hours of my time each week.
 When I started this, I had no vision that Trump would have lasted this long.

 One unforeseen challenge of the work I am doing is that I have become a public figure.
 If you think you want to be one, try it for 24 hours and you might change your mind!
-Because of The List and my presence on Twitter, I have attracted the attention of hostile people and organizations and have had to take security precautions for my family.
+Because of The List: A Week-by-Week Reckoning of Trump’s First Year and my presence on Twitter, I have attracted the attention of hostile people and organizations and have had to take security precautions for my family.
 One website published my home address and phone number after my tweet urging that a horrendous article about Heather Hirer-the young woman who was killed in the Charlottesville protest-be taken down.
 I also recognize the responsibility that comes with being a public figure.
 I am a lot more careful now about what I tweet: I wait for facts and realize that anything I say will be subject to public scrutiny.